GeoGS3D: Single-view 3D Reconstruction via Geometric-aware Diffusion Model and Gaussian Splatting: Introduction

 \section{Introduction}

 Single-view 3D reconstruction aims to recover 3D geometry and appearance of an object from a single RGB image.
-This task holds immense importance as it allows machines to understand and interact with the real 3D world, enabling various applications in virtual reality (VR), augmented reality (AR)\cite{oneshot-ar/vr,instant3d} and robotics\cite{robotic}.
+This task holds immense importance as it allows machines to understand and interact with the real 3D world, enabling various applications in virtual reality (VR), augmented reality (AR)~\citep{oneshot-ar/vr,instant3d} and robotics~\citep{robotic}.
+Despite broad applications of the task, it remains highly challenging due to the inherent complexity of inferring 3D structures from a single 2D image.

-A major challenge in 3D reconstruction involves securing a representation that is both high-quality and efficient.
-Explicit representations like point clouds\cite{pointnet,pointnet++,representation4point,fan2017point}, voxels\cite{voxnet,3d-r2n2,ssp3d, mpcn}, and meshes\cite{Atlasnet,pixel2mesh} are commonly used due to their intuitive and deformation friendly property, but struggle to represent realistic appearance.
-In recent years, implicit representations (\eg, Neural Radiance Field (NeRF)\cite{nerf,liu2022towards,zhang2021holistic}) have witnessed great success since the continuous nature of these methods helps optimization.
-However, the stochastic sampling required for rendering is time-consuming and may result in noise.
+Poineering works in multi-view diffusion models have made strides in improving 3D reconstruction by finetuning pre-trained image or video diffusion models on 3D datasets to enable multi-view synthesis~\citep{zero123,mvdream,vivid123,epidiff,sv3d,wonder3d}.
+However, maintaining multi-view consistency and handling objects with complex geometries remain difficult.
+Another line of research~\citep{lrm,tang2024lgm,grm,instantmesh} proposes generalizable reconstruction models, generating 3D representation from one or few views in a feed-forward process, but these models usually demand substantial computational resources.
+For instance, LGM~\citep{tang2024lgm} requires training on 32 NVIDIA A100 (80G) for 4 days.

-To leverage the strength of both implicit and explicit radiance fields while overcoming their drawbacks, 3D Gaussian Splatting\cite{gaussiansplatting} is proposed.
-It combines the benefits of neural network-based optimization and explicit, structured data storage, allowing for high-quality rendering with competitive training and inference time.
-Current methods\cite{splatter,repaint123,dreamgaussian} often feed a single image for Gaussian Splatting, ignoring the spatial correspondence of multiple views.
-Additionally, we observe that the original implementation of Gaussian Splatting\cite{gaussiansplatting} neglects the distance between 3D Gaussians, causing many unnecessary split and clone operations.
+Meanwhile, 3D Gaussian Splatting~\citep{gaussiansplatting} has emerged as a promising technique, offering high-quality rendering with competitive training and inference time as it combines the benefits of neural network-based optimization and explicit, structured data storage.
+Hence, it is desirable to explore Gaussian Splatting for efficient 3D reconstruction.
+However, current methods~\citep{splatter,dreamgaussian} using 3D Gaussian Splatting often feed a single image into the model, ignoring the spatial correspondence of multiple views.
+Additionally, we observe that the original implementation of Gaussian Splatting neglects the distance between 3D Gaussians, causing many unnecessary split and clone operations.

-Several works\cite{tseng2023consistent,syncdreamer} have shown that fine-turning a 2D generator to understand the correlation between different views of the object significantly facilitates 3D reconstruction.
-Yet these methods either suffer from multi-view inconsistency or struggle to handle objects with complicated geometric structures.